google/closure-templates/README.md

 folks may be slow to upgrade the primary for bzlmod and other changes.
 If that occurs, this fork will transition to a dormant mode.

+Regarding BCR versioning: given closure-template is a mature product, I (@pcj) chose to start with major version 1.0.0.
+Future versions are likely to keep major version 1 and simply bump the minor version.
+No guarantees of API stability are provided.

 > To keep this fork up-to-date, sync the `stackb/closure-templates:master` to
 > `google/closure-templates:master`, then open a PR from
 > `stackb/closure-templates:master` -> `stackb/closure-templates:main`.

 # Closure Templates
 Closure Templates are a client- and server-side templating system that helps you